findiq-gmbh/code-challenge-poll/Readme.md

   * Questions API accepts `limit=100` as max, but the FE is not providing a pagination, means if there are more than 100 answers, the user will not be able to see them all
   * Answer page is not showing an info, when no answers are available so far
   * Answers are not reloaded after submitting an answer
-  * Submitting an answer does not show the user any feedback and since it's not reloading he might think his answer was lost and sends it again.
+  * Submitting a second answer, does not reload the
   * Answers API accepts `limit=100` as max, but the FE is not providing a pagination, means if there are more than 100 answers, the user will not be able to see them all